 5. Direction It’s Facing

-Whether the front door is facing your lucky direction is determined by your Kua number using the Eight Mansions formula.
+Whether the front door is facing your lucky direction is determined by your Kua number using this formula.
 To give you a brief summary, there are four lucky and unlucky directions for each individual, and your front door should face one of your lucky direction.
 You can find your Kua number using the calculator provided by Kathryn Weber.

 If the direction it’s facing is not a lucky direction, you can look into the five elements of the front door which is also determined by the direction it’s facing.
 If the five element is a match with you, you need not worry too much even if the front door is facing an unlucky direction.
 On a side note, the direction it’s facing can also help determine where the wealth location of your house is.